davidcereal/dberger1989.github.io/_posts/08-22-2016-matrix-factorization-book-recommendations.markdown

 ## Tuning Singular Values using KNN

-In order to determine the appropriate number of singular values to keep and chop off, I decided to use the KNN model to add a level of supervision.
+In order to determine the appropriate number of singular values $$k$$, to keep and chop off, I decided to use the KNN model to add a level of supervision.
 Keeping in mind that one of the goals for the recommendations is that they also share similarities to the input, I tuned $$k$$ using nearest neighbors distance for the top $$$$` SVD results by performing a grid search where for each level of $$k$$, multiple logical book recipes were submitted and the average KNN distance for the top 100 results were recorded.
-The value for k that minimized the KNN distance was deemed best, and used in production.
+The value for $$k$$ that minimized the KNN distance was deemed best, and used in production.

 ## Updating Results Through User Feedback

 Finally, users have the option of refining their results trough up-voting and down-voting.
 To register the feedback and update the model, I simply added a positive rating to the enduser vector for an up-voted book and the opposite for a down-vote, and ran the model again to get the next and updated round of results.

-## Recommendation Systems are Awesome
+## Recommendation Systems are Awesome!

 Building this recommendation engine was an incredible experience.
 In particular, getting more experience with matrix factorization and dimensionality reduction was very beneficial.
 On their own, each of the elements involved were challenging and instructive, but by far the hardest aspect of this project was making the algorithms work in a way that made the end-product work.
 Finding a means to deliver quality recommendations in real-time and in alignment with the recipe-focused product goal made the problem more challenging, but also extremely rewarding.